Ukraine–United Kingdom relations: Russian invasion of Ukraine

-UK Prime Minister Rishi Sunak greets Volodymyr Zelenskyy at Stansted Airport.
+UK Prime Minister Rishi Sunak greeting Ukrainian President Volodymyr Zelenskyy at Stansted Airport.

 Following the Russian invasion of Ukraine, the UK provided Ukraine substantial support in the form of defensive military aid (including around 2,000 NLAW anti-tank missile systems), humanitarian aid and retaliatory economic sanctions against Russia.
 Prior to this, it had trained around 22,000 Ukrainians as part of Operation Orbital.
 The Royal Air Force also flew surveillance aircraft to collect intelligence on Russian ground movements.

 On 18 March 2022, Ukrainian respondents voted the UK the third most-supportive country to Ukraine after Poland and Lithuania in a poll carried out by Rating Group.

 In response to the Russian military build-up proceeding the invasion, on 17 February 2022, the UK, Poland and Ukraine agreed a British–Polish–Ukrainian trilateral pact to strengthen strategic cooperation between the three countries.
 In a poll published by Rating Group, Ukrainian respondents voted in favour of closer ties to Poland and the UK as opposed to NATO membership.

-Ukrainian Defence Minister Oleksii Reznikov praised the UK’s efforts to support Ukraine during an official visit to the UK on 20 March 2022.
+Ukrainian Defence Minister Oleksii Reznikov praised the UK's efforts to support Ukraine during an official visit to the UK on 20 March 2022.
 He stated: "We greatly appreciate that this year, Britain was the first to provide us with serious weapons that have increased our defence capabilities.
 Your role is special, and your courage and your spirit are in stark contrast with the passivity of some other countries."
 In April that year, a road in Ukraine near Odesa was renamed by the council to 'Boris Johnson Street' (вулиця Бориса Джонсона) in honour of the UK Prime Minister's leadership in opposing the invasion.

 On 7 May 2022, Britain announced that it would contribute another 1.3 billion pounds ($1.60 billion) in military and humanitarian aid to Ukraine, ahead of a planned video conversation between Group of Seven leaders and Ukrainian President Volodymyr Zelenskiy.
 Later in May Defence Secretary Ben Wallace said the Ministry of Defence and military attachés at British embassies were searching for Soviet and Russian manufactured defence equipment to buy and supply to Ukraine.

 On 9 July 2022, the UK began leading a multinational training programme for Ukrainian forces within the UK, under Operation Interflex.